MC-Franco-de-Leon/Stack-Exchange-Data-Dump/README.md

 * Finally, we track the activity of the top 3 users over time in terms of post history (see graphs below)

 # Results

+## Flow chart of questions/answers
 Here we show a graph with the flow of questions/answers for the three data bases (Bitcoin, Ethertum, Economics) over time

 ![flowquestions](https://user-images.githubusercontent.com/13289981/39436333-85353ece-4c52-11e8-8a06-ad985140e93e.png)

-We oberve from the graph
+We oberve from the graph the following facts:

 * The flow of questions and answers behave the same in each case (graph of questions is similar to those of answers), with a little bit more of answers than questions